renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set to any integer, Renovate will use this integer instead of the default npm cache time (15 minutes) for the npm datasource.

-## `RENOVATE_EXPERIMENTAL_NO_MAVEN_POM_CHECK`

-If set to any value, Renovate will skip its default artifacts filter check in the Maven datasource.
-Skipping the check will speed things up, but may result in versions being returned which don't properly exist on the server.

-## `RENOVATE_PAGINATE_ALL`

-If set to any value, Renovate will always paginate requests to GitHub fully, instead of stopping after 10 pages.

 ## `RENOVATE_USER_AGENT`

 If set to any string, Renovate will use this as the `user-agent` it sends with HTTP requests.